Jack Ahcan: Collegiate

 Ahcan joined the St. Cloud State Huskies men's ice hockey team for their 2016–17 season.
 By the end of October, Ahcan was the recipient of the Bauer National Collegiate Hockey Conference (NCHC) Rookie of the Week after recording four points over two games, including the game-winning goal.
 He concluded the season leading Huskie freshmen with 21 points and was awarded both the Huskies' Roland Vandell Award as Rookie of the Year and named to the NCHC All-Rookie Team.

 When Ahcan returned to the Huskies for his sophomore season, he increased his output and recorded 23 points in 40 games.
 Throughout the season he tallied 54 blocks on defense and had a season-high four blocks during a game against the Omaha Lancers.
 Growing on his sophomore season, Ahcan set a career-high in goals, assists, and points in 39 games.
 As a result of his play, he was named to the NCHC Second All-Star Team and West Second All-American Team.

 In his final season with the Huskies, Ahcan served as team captain alongside alternate captains Clark Kuster, Jack Poehling, and Nick Poehling.
 When the season was cut short due to the COVID-19 pandemic, Ahcan signed a professional contract with the Boston Bruins of the National Hockey League (NHL) on March 26, 2020.

 Professional

 Ahcan joined the Providence Bruins of the American Hockey League (AHL) for their 2021 training camp and recorded his first professional point during a game against the Bridgeport Sound Tigers.
 Ahcan made his NHL debut on March 18, 2021, against the Buffalo Sabres.
 He scored his first NHL goal on March 10, 2022, against the Chicago Blackhawks.

 Following three seasons within the Bruins organization, Ahcan left as a free agent and was signed to a two-year, two-way contract with the Colorado Avalanche on July 1, 2023.

+After concluding his third season with the Avalanche, Ahcan as a free agent joined his third NHL club in signing a two-year, two-way contract with the Nashville Predators on July 1, 2026.